 - whether the Medicare coverage determination process should include public notice and the chance for comment.

-Comparative effectiveness research—the Food and Drug Administration does not assess the relative effectiveness of similar drugs, devices, or procedures.
+Comparative effectiveness—this approach to coverage decisions uses research that has directly compared two or more health care interventions to determine which works best for which patients and which poses the greatest benefits and harms.
+It does not take cost into account.
+The Food and Drug Administration and CMS do not assess the relative effectiveness of similar drugs, devices, or procedures.
 Limited independent clinical research has been performed in this regard.
 The Agency for Healthcare Research and Quality (AHRQ) sponsors research on the comparative effectiveness of various interventions commonly used by Medicare beneficiaries.

 Cost vs. clinical effectiveness

-AARP opposes the use of cost as the sole criterion in decisions regarding coverage of new medical technology.
-Such decisions should be based on clinical effectiveness, with consideration given to the cost of the new technology.
+Cost should not be used as the sole criterion in decisions regarding coverage of new medical technology.
+Such decisions should be based on clinical effectiveness, with consideration given to cost.

-AARP supports the development of national goals and priorities to guide research related to Medicare coverage.
+National goals and priorities should be developed to guide research related to Medicare coverage.
 This priority-setting process should include opportunities for stakeholder input and public comment.
 One of these priorities should be to identify low-benefit applications of high-cost technologies.

-AARP supports improving the quality and quantity of independent comparative effectiveness and CEA research.
+Policymakers should take steps to improve the quality and quantity of independent research on comparative effectiveness and cost-effectiveness analysis (CEA).
 Such information should be broadly disseminated to Medicare providers and beneficiaries, as well as private payers, clinicians, patients, and the public.
-This research should take into account the perspective not only of payers, such as Medicare, Medicaid, and private insurers, but also of patients and the broader society.
+This research should take into account the perspective not only of payers (such as Medicare, Medicaid, and private insurers) but also of patients and the broader society.

-CMS should not use CEA as a Medicare coverage criterion without explicit new congressional authorization, regardless of whether or not CMS has the regulatory authority to do so.
+CMS should not use CEA as a Medicare in coverage decisions without explicit new congressional authorization, regardless of whether or not CMS believes it has the regulatory authority to do so.
 Prior to congressional action, an independent panel, including subject-matter experts, ethicists, and consumers, should advise Congress on the appropriate use of cost-effectiveness for determining Medicare coverage.

 Coverage determination process

-CMS should continue the present policy of making national coverage decisions, with Medicare contractors making local decisions, based on standard procedures that include public notice and comment periods for the proposed decisions.
+CMS (and local Medicare contractors) should continue to make coverage decisions based on standard procedures that include public notice and comment periods for the proposed decisions.

 AARP supports the development and use of new approaches in the Medicare coverage determination process that ensure all beneficiaries appropriate access to clinically effective new medical technologies.